 - Schedule: 12pm – 6:45pm Mondays to Fridays

 Fondation Cartier pour l’Art Contemporain

-The Fondation Cartier pour l’Art Contemporain, often referred to as the Fondation Cartier, is a modern art museum situated in the 14th arrondissement of Paris.
+The Fondation Cartier pour l’Art Contemporain, is a modern art museum situated in the 14th arrondissement of Paris.
 The museum contains work by contemporary, international artists totalling more than 1500 works by over 350 artists.
 The Jean Nouvel-designed building is a sight to behold by itself.
 The museum is an amazing example of modern architecture with a beautiful interior concept garden where you can lounge before or after you visit the collections.

 - Address: 261 Boulevard Raspail, 75014 Paris

 Butte aux Cailles is known as Paris’ most colorful neighborhood.
 The buildings and streets are reminiscent of Montmartre and is a true hidden gem on the Left Bank.
 It’s one of the few places in Paris that was untouched during the Haussmann renovations of the 1830s.
 Just a few blocks away from the bustling Chinatown, this quiet neighborhood is the perfect place to take a relaxing afternoon stroll in the sunshine.
 Rue Butte aux Cailles features great street art and a series of charming terrasses where you can grab a quick coffee or apéro and do some people watching.

 Cour Vitrée at the École des Beaux-arts Paris